-The Oakland Raiders find themselves with another top five draft pick in the upcoming 2014 NFL Draft after another highly disappointing season.
+The Oakland Raiders found themselves with another top five draft pick in the 2014 NFL Draft, taking OLB Khalil Mack, after another highly disappointing season.
 It was a tale of two seasons for the Raiders, as they were 3-5 in their first eight games and had an outside shot at the playoffs.
 The Raiders then followed it by going 1-7 over the final eight games of the season.
 The collapse of the defense was a key contributor to awful second half of the defense gave 30 or more points five of the final eight games.
 Was it a talent and player issue or a scheme and coaching issue for the Raiders’ defensive woes over the course of the season?

 The Raiders made a lot of personnel changes during the offseason prior to the start of training camp.
 General manager Reggie McKenzie shook up the roster through free agency and the draft, especially on the defensive side of the ball.
 The Raiders’ end of the year defensive depth chart featured just a single returning starter from 2012.
 Many would have considered most of the players an upgrade from the previous season, except for the defensive line and the middle linebacker position.
 The Raiders lost two of their top three players in linebacker Philip Wheeler and defensive lineman Desmond Bryant.
 The Raiders also lost starting safety Tyvon Branch to an injury from early in the season.